hsinyuan-huang/predicting-quantum-properties/README.md

 # Predicting Many Properties of a Quantum System from Very Few Measurements

-This open source implementation allows the prediction of many local properties: local observables, two-point correlation functions, entanglement entropy, from very few measurements.
+This open source implementation allows the prediction of many properties: few-body observables, two-point correlation functions, subsystem entanglement entropy, from very few measurements.

 We require `g++` (`python` version 3 is optional).